Set up AWS Reverse PrivateLink with PlanetScale Managed

 aws elbv2 create-load-balancer \ --name pl-nlb \ --scheme internal \ --type network \ --subnets subnet-cafed00d subnet-c0ffee subnet-cafef00d --security-groups sg-f00

-If you want to attach a security group to your NLB you must do so at creation time.
+If you want to attach a security group to your NLB, you must do so at creation time.
 This allows you to restrict the inbound protocol and port range to TCP:3306

-Create an IP Target Group
+Create an IP target group

-This creates an empty IP target group on TCP:3306
+Run the following to create an empty IP target group on TCP:3306

-in the producer VPC.
+in the producer VPC:

-aws elbv2 create-target-groups \ --name pl-nlb-target-group \ --protocol TCP \ --port 3306 \ --vpc-id vpc-f00 \ --target-type ip
+aws elbv2 create-target-group \ --name pl-nlb-target-group \ --protocol TCP \ --port 3306 \ --vpc-id vpc-f00 \ --target-type ip

 This will return an ARN that uniquely identifies the target group.

-Register a Target
+Register a target

 aws elbv2 register-targets \ --target-group-arn <arn> --targets Id=10.0.0.1

-Create a Listener
+Create a listener

-Finally we'll associate the target group NLB by creating a listener.
+Finally, associate the target group NLB by creating a listener.

 aws elbv2 create-listener \ --load-balancer-arn <arn>\ --protocol TCP \ --port 3306 \ --default-actions Type=forward,TargetGroupArn=<arn>

-Create and Configure the PrivateLink VPC Endpoint Service
+Create and configure the PrivateLink VPC Endpoint Service

 aws ec2 create-vpc-endpoint-service-configuration \ --network-load-balancer-arn <arn> \ --no-acceptance-required

-This will return a a VPC service id.
+This will return a VPC service id.

-aws ec2 modify-vpc-endpoint-service-permissions \ --service-id vpce-svc-f00 \ --add-allowed-principals '["arn:aws:iam:123456789012:root"]'
+aws ec2 modify-vpc-endpoint-service-permissions \ --service-id vpce-svc-f00 \ --add-allowed-principals '["arn:aws:iam::123456789012:root"]'

 Wrapping Up